ELECTORAL DISPUTES

 FILING COSTS

 Filing fees are subject to change.
 Confirm current amounts with the relevant court registry before filing.
-Nigerian courts directory
+Verify official election information

 WHO CAN FILE